mrawrcat/Udacity-Build-A-Portfolio/README.md

-# Bootstrap Template
+# First Bootstrap Project

-This is a template using Bootstrap 3.
-Remember to change github repo with:

-git remote set-url origin "name-of-new-github-repo"
+Bootstrap project learning nav bar and how to put a gif in a div